 Firstly, it’s important to know your goal.
 Are you trying to sell your business’s product or service, get personal speaking engagements, or build relationships for the future?

-Optimize your social profiles so that your audience know who you are, what you do and your affiliation to the business.
+Optimize your social profiles, so your audience knows who you are, what you do, and your affiliation with the business.

 Demonstrate authority and expertise by including testimonials, case studies, previous experience, etc.

 Understand your audience.
 Take the time to research and speak to your audience about why they want your product (they don’t want the product; they want the outcome it provides).

 Also, understand them as people, what makes them tick, what humor they like, what content they enjoy, etc.